-Practicum in Educational/School Psychology
+Practicum in School Psychology

-Supervised experience in school psychology or applied areas of educational psychology.
+Supervised experience in school psychology.
 A minimum of 55 clock hours of experience is required for 1 credit.
-Prerequisites: The completion of 15 credits in educational or school psychology and permission of supervisor one semester in advance of registration.
+Prerequisites: The completion of a prescribed set of 21 credits in school psychology and permission of supervisor one semester in advance of registration.
 Repeatable to 3 credits.